MattCheely/elm-app-gen/README.md

 ### Simple

-Build Elm App creates apps that only contain the tools you need to start working on your project.
+Elm AppGen creates apps that only contain the tools you need to start working on your project.
 It won't make assumptions about what you're trying to do, other than building an app with Elm.
-Where multiple tools are available for a particular task, Build Elm App opts for the simpler choice.
+Where multiple tools are available for a particular task, Elm AppGen opts for the simpler choice.

 ### Friendly

-Build Elm App will always explain what changes it will make.
+Elm AppGen will always explain what changes it will make.
 When the user needs to take additional steps, it will describe them when it runs, and include them in the documentation for the generated application.
 Generated apps contain links to documentation for the libraries and tools in use.